Misalignment is rarely caused by a lack of meetings.

 And you only find out after work has already started.

-This post shows a practical workflow for PMs to monitor internal stakeholder updates without chasing threads and notes.
+This post shows a practical workflow for PMs to monitor internal stakeholder updates without chasing threads and notes — and why the data says this quiet coordination tax is bigger than most teams assume.

 What “stakeholder monitoring” means in practice